landau351/landau351.github.io/_posts/2014-10-21-Bounds-checking-is-important.md

 Starting with a value in seconds, increment to a value in seconds that represents midnight the next day

 Actual Solution
-A "#define" already existed and was in use in various other locations in the code, (even if it wasn't, it is easy enough to create)
+A `#define` already existed and was in use in various other locations in the code, (even if it wasn't, it is easy enough to create)

 	  #define SECONDS_IN_A_DAY 60*60*24 # seconds-in-minute * minutes-in-hour * hours-in-day